cadebrown/ezc/README.md

 # Installation

+If any errors are produced, please open an [issue](https://github.com/ChemicalDevelopment/ezc/issues)

 ## Global (default)

 (this requires `sudo` rights)

-This should work for all systems with `curl`, `cc`, `python`, and `make`, and has been tested on Ubuntu15/16, OSX (El Capitan), Debian 8, Raspbian (Raspberry pi), and confirmed working.

-To install, run copypaste this into your terminal and then hit enter:
+To install, copypaste this into your terminal and then hit enter:

-`cd /tmp/ && curl https://github.com/ChemicalDevelopment/ezc/archive/master.zip -L > ezc.zip && unzip ezc.zip && cd ezc-master && sudo make global`
+`curl chemdev.space/ezc.sh -L | bash`

 This will prompt for your password, then finish in about 5-10 minutes

-After it has finished, you can test and make sure that it worked by running: `ezcc --help` (to view the compiler help messages), and `pi 10000` (for 10000 digits of pi).

-If any errors are produced, please open an [issue](https://github.com/ChemicalDevelopment/ezc/issues)
+Now, you should be able to run `ezcc -h` from anywhere

 ## Local

 if for some reason you don't have sudo rights, you can also install locally:

-`cd /tmp/ && curl https://github.com/ChemicalDevelopment/ezc/archive/master.zip -L > ezc.zip && unzip ezc.zip && cd ezc-master && make` (this will take about 5-10 minutes)

-go in the install directory (`cd ~/ezc/`), run `ls` to view all the programs associated with it.

-Run `./ezcc --help` (to view compiler help), and `./pi 10000` (for 10000 digits of pi)

-If any errors are produced, please open an [issue](https://github.com/ChemicalDevelopment/ezc/issues)
+`curl chemdev.space/ezc-local.sh -L | bash`

+EZC should be installed in `~/ezc/`

 ## Using a package manager